JTZ18/image-enhancement-deglaring/README.md

 - The deployed frontend is available at https://image-enhancement-frontend.joozcave.uk
 - The deployed backend is available at https://image-enhancement-backend.joozcave.uk
 - The full Weights and Biases report for this project is available [here](https://wandb.ai/jooz-cave/image-deglaring-sweep/reports/Image-De-glaring---VmlldzoxMjg0MTExMw?accessToken=npyx1xtj55rqrp8lqvzuauc3uur79os9udklwnustgslmelvqld3vqhlrn0amz61)
+- The model in production has been converted to ONNX format for faster inference on CPU constrained deployment environments.

+> Best Model Statistics:
+> - Trainable Parameters: 486,409
+> - Model Size: 1.86 MB
+> - Val Loss: 0.0168 (on final test set in SD1/val folder dataset)

 ## Project Structure